dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. On the NSX Advanced Load Balancer section, provide the following information and click **Next**.

-    * Controller Host: NSX Advanced Load Balancer Controller IP/FQDN (IP/FQDN of the ALB controller cluster configured)
+    * Controller Host: NSX Advanced Load Balancer Controller IP/FQDN (IP/FQDN of the Advanced Load Balancer controller cluster configured)
     * Controller credentials: Username and Password of NSX Advanced Load Balancer
     * Controller certificate: Paste the contents of the Certificate Authority that is used to generate your controller certificate into the `Controller Certificate Authority` text box.

         ![NSX Advanced Load Balancer settings for management cluster](img/tko-on-vsphere/41-Mgmt-cluster-alb.png)

 1. After these details are provided, click **Verify Credentials** and choose the following parameters.

     **Note:** In Tanzu Kubernetes Grid v1.6, you can configure the network to separate the endpoint VIP network of the cluster from the external IP network of the load balancer service and the ingress service in the cluster.
 This feature lets you ensure the security of the clusters by providing you an option to expose the endpoint of your management or the workload cluster and the load balancer service and ingress service in the cluster, in different networks.

-    As per the TKO 1.6 Reference Architecture, all the control plane endpoints connected to TKG Cluster VIP Network, Data plane networks are connected to respective Management Data VIP Network/ Workload Data VIP Network.
+    As per the Tanzu for Kubernetes Operations 1.6 Reference Architecture, all the control plane endpoints connected to Tanzu Kubernetes Grid cluster VIP network and data plane networks are connected to respective management data VIP network or workload data VIP network.

     * **Cloud Name**: Name of the cloud created while configuring NSX Advanced Load Balancer `tanzu-vcenter-01`.
     * **Workload Cluster service Engine Group Name**: Name of the service engine group created for Tanzu Kubernetes Grid workload clusters created while configuring NSX Advanced Load Balancer `tanzu-wkld-segroup-01`.
-    * **Workload Cluster Data Plane VIP Network Name & CIDR**: Select TKG Workload Data Network `tkg_workload_vip_pg` and the subnet `172.16.70.0/24` associated with it.
+    * **Workload Cluster Data Plane VIP Network Name & CIDR**: Select Tanzu Kubernetes Grid workload data network `tkg_workload_vip_pg` and the subnet `172.16.70.0/24` associated with it.
-    * **Workload Cluster Control Plane VIP Network Name & CIDR**: Select TKG Cluster VIP Network `tkg_cluster_vip_pg` and the subnet `172.16.80.0/24` associated with it.
+    * **Workload Cluster Control Plane VIP Network Name & CIDR**: Select Tanzu Kubernetes Grid cluster VIP network `tkg_cluster_vip_pg` and the subnet `172.16.80.0/24` associated with it.

-    * **Management Cluster service Engine Group Name**: Name of the service engine group created for Tanzu Kubernetes Grid Management cluster created while configuring NSX Advanced Load Balancer `tanzu-mgmt-segroup-01`.
+    * **Management Cluster service Engine Group Name**: Name of the service engine group created for Tanzu Kubernetes Grid management cluster created while configuring NSX Advanced Load Balancer `tanzu-mgmt-segroup-01`.
-    * **Management Cluster Data Plane VIP Network Name & CIDR**: Select TKG Management Data Network `tkg_mgmt_vip_pg` and the subnet `172.16.50.0/24` associated with it.
+    * **Management Cluster Data Plane VIP Network Name & CIDR**: Select Tanzu Kubernetes Grid management data network `tkg_mgmt_vip_pg` and the subnet `172.16.50.0/24` associated with it.
-    * **Management Cluster Control Plane VIP Network Name & CIDR**: Select TKG Cluster VIP Network `tkg_cluster_vip_pg` and the subnet `172.16.80.0/24` associated with it.
+    * **Management Cluster Control Plane VIP Network Name & CIDR**: Select Tanzu Kubernetes Grid cluster VIP network `tkg_cluster_vip_pg` and the subnet `172.16.80.0/24` associated with it.

     * **Cluster Labels**: Optional.
 Leave the cluster labels section empty to apply the above workload cluster network settings by default.
 If you specify any label here, you must specify the same values in the configuration YAML file of the workload cluster.
 Else, the system places the endpoint VIP of your workload cluster in `Management Cluster Data Plane VIP Network` by default.

         ![NSX Advanced Load Balancer settings for management cluster](img/tko-on-vsphere/41-Mgmt-cluster-6.png)

-    **Note:** With the above configuration, all the Tanzu workload clusters uses `tkg_cluster_vip` for control plane VIP network and `tkg_workload_data_vip` for  data plane network by default.
+    **Note:** With the above configuration, all the Tanzu workload clusters use `tkg_cluster_vip` for control plane VIP network and `tkg_workload_data_vip` for  data plane network by default.
 If you would like to configure separate VIP networks for workload control plane/data networks, create a custom AKO Deployment Config (ADC) and provide the respective `AVI_LABELS` in the workload cluster config file.
 For more information on network separation and custom ADC creation, see [Configure Separate VIP Networks and Service Engine Groups in Different Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-networking-manage-nsxalb.html#configure-separate-vip-networks-and-service-engine-groups-in-different-workload-clusters-16)

 1. (Optional) On the Metadata page, you can specify location and labels and click **Next**.